 A wide range of bilateral projects in the Austrian-Hungarian border region are funded by the current INTERREG VA programme.
 In order to measure the programme’s success, we evaluate the cooperation quality and intensity by an online survey among the actors.

-The INTERREG-Projekt regionet competitive builds on the activities of the pior project “regionet aktiv”.
-The aim is the empowerment of commercial enterprises and small and medium-sized companies in the border regions by transnational networking, education and cooporation.
+The INTERREG project “regionet competitive” builds on the activities of the pior project “regionet aktiv”.
+The aim is to strengthen the competitveness especially of small and medium-sized enterprises in the border regions by cross-border networking, education and cooporation.
 Ten austrian and hungarian partners work together implementing this project.

-mecca supports the lower austrian regions Region Bucklige Welt-Wechselland and Römerland Carnuntum.
+mecca supports the Lower Austrian regions Region Bucklige Welt-Wechselland and Römerland Carnuntum in the implementation of this INTERREG VA project.

 The pollen of the Ambrosia artemisiifolia plant, commonly known as Ragweed, are regarded as especially agressive in triggering alergic reactions.
 They are responsible for substantial economical losses.
-Hungary is fighting the plant by applying organisatorical and juridical measures, there are no measures implemented against the plant in Austria up until now.
+While Hungary is fighting the plant by applying organisatorical and juridical measures, there are no measures implemented against the plant in Austria up until now.
+There is neither a regulated procedure for recording and combating ragweed nor any cooperation with the Hungarian authorities.
+This imbalance in the administrative systems’ ability to act represents a major challenge for the border region – especially Burgenland is affected.
+As Ragweed does not stop at the border, the problem can only be tackled through joint action.

-REBEN is implemented by the Burgenland and the hungarian North-Transdanubian waterdirection EDUVIZIG in the timespan 2017-2019 as a part of the INTERREG AT-HU.
+The REBEN project is implemented by the Province of Burgenland and the Hungarian North-Transdanubian Water Directorate ÉDUVIZIG as a part of INTERREG AT-HU in 2017-2019.

 Health care provision in Austria, especially in border-regions, faces the challenges of providing cost-efficient and high quality health care due to issues like periphery, demografic change and others.
 Cross-border cooperation is one solution to face these challenge.
 By sharing infrastructures, efficient use of resources or shorter distances the health care provision of residents can highly be improved.